Venturelab

 GlioCART GmbH: CAR-T cell therapy targeting glioblastoma.

-Glioblastoma (GBM) is the most aggressive and fatal brain cancer, with a median survival of just 18 months.
-We have developed a CAR-T cell therapy for GBM, targeting the tumor directly while secreti...
+Glioblastoma (GBM) is the most aggressive and fatal brain cancer, with a median survival of just 15 months.
+We have developed a dual-action CAR-T cell therapy for GBM, targeting the tumor directly w...
 Read more

-Immitra Bio GmbH: Scalable in-vivo gene editing by activating backup genes.
+Immitra Bio GmbH: A platform for scalable in-vivo gene editing therapies

 Currently approved and clinical blood stem cell therapies rely on editing cells outside the body (ex-vivo).
 This involves extracting stem cells from the patient, editing them individually at specializ...
 Read more